hcharlton/hcharlton/README.md

 ### Introduction
-I am a master's student at Aarhus Univeristy within the Bioinformatics Research Center.
+I am a PhD student at Aarhus Univeristy within the Bioinformatics Research Center.
 My background is in Applied Mathematics and Statistics, and I strive to be a technically adept generalist.
 I believe that the most fruitful innovation and progress occurs within interdisciplinary intersections.
 Therefore I maintain as a goal to have multiple technical literacies and strong soft skills to communicate new findings.
 ### Technical Interests
 - Natural Language Processing
 - Network Theory